-So easy in fact is the ascent that it should prove no insuperable difficulty even to the railroad builder; and certainly, once arrived at the Tibetan plateau, the building of a railroad across the plains would be a comparatively easy matter.
+So easy, in fact, is the ascent that it should prove no insuperable difficulty even to the railroad builder, and certainly, once arrived at the Tibetan plateau, the building of a railroad across the plains would be a comparatively easy matter.
 But it is doubtful if any such project will be carried out for many years to come.
 Quite apart from the continued desire of the people for rigid isolation, it is doubtful whether the present resources of Tibet would warrant the expense.
-Tibet can never be a great agricultural country, and though its wool and live-stock trade could be enormously increased under favorable conditions, these alone would hardly excite the interest of the railroad builder.
+Tibet can never be a great agricultural country, and though its wool and livestock trade could be enormously increased under favourable conditions, these alone would hardly excite the interest of the railroad builder.

 Finally comes the question of Tibet's mineral resources.
-All adequate development of these has been greatly hindered by the religious superstitions of the monks, who assert that to delve into the earth is to disturb the subterranean demons and to destroy the crops and the people.
-In spite of this, however, the Tibetans themselves have opened up a number of gold-mines, chiefly for placer mining, which can be operated without undue damage to the prejudice against digging.
+All adequate development of these has been greatly hindered by the religious superstitions of the monks, who claim that to delve into the earth is to disturb the subterranean demons and destroy the crops and the people.
+In spite of this, however, the Tibetans themselves have opened up a number of gold-mines, chiefly placer mining, which can be operated without undue damage to the prejudice against digging.
 Some of these gold-mines have been operating for the last century or two, though, of course, on a small scale and with very crude and rough methods.
-Many of these have proved paying undertakings, but as yet no great mother-lode of gold has been discovered.
+Many of the mines have proved paying propositions, but as yet no great mother-lode of gold has been discovered.

 Tibet is full of iron ore, and this will probably be developed in the future.
-No great deposits of coal are known to exist, but many persons assert that great oil-wells lie hidden under some of its plains.
-This assertion is largely due to reasoning by analogy, for no borings have as yet been made.
+No great deposits of coal are known to exist, but many persons claim that great oil-wells are hidden under some of the plains.
+This claim is largely due to reasoning by analogy, because no borings have as yet been made.

-Another great source of interest to me, in the days following my release, was to go out to the Settam plain and watch the soldiers of the new army hard at work at their training and drilling.
+Another great source of interest to me, in the days following my release, was to go out to the Settam Plain and watch the soldiers of the new army hard at work at their training and drilling.
 The new army, of which mention has already been made, is entirely the result of the independence which Tibet achieved in 1912.
-The Dalai-lama was insistent that a strong army be organized to maintain the country's newly won independence and also to secure internal order.
-The Younghusband expedition had taught him the immense superiority of European tactics and equipment; consequently in the creation of the new Tibetan corps, the British army served as the model.
+The Dalai Lama was insistent that a strong army be organized to maintain the newly-won independence and also to secure internal order.
+The Younghusband Expedition taught him the immense superiority of European tactics and equipment; consequently, in the creation of the new Tibetan corps, the British Army served as the model.

-Theoretically every family with more than one son can be called upon to send one to serve in the army, but this system is not yet enforced, because of lack of equipment, money, and accommodation, and up to the present time the soldiers form a special professional class, increasing every year in numbers.
+Theoretically every family with more than one son can be called upon to send one to serve in the army, but this system is not yet enforced, owing to lack of equipment, money, and accommodation, and up to the present time the soldiers form a special professional class, increasing every year in numbers.

-There are already engineering, transport, cavalry, and artillery units, though the artillery has, as yet, only some light mountain-guns.
+There are already engineering, transport, cavalry, and artillery units, though the artillery has as yet only some light mountain-guns.
 The greatest attention, however, has been paid to the infantry.